Dr Kenneth Omokhagbo Afebu

 As a member of the Exeter Small-Scale Robotics Laboratory, Kenneth’s research highlights include:

-• Robotic capsules encountering lesions: Explored the use of AI and the resulting dynamics of a self-propelled robotic capsule travelling and encountering lesions in the bowel for the purpose of detecting malignant transformations in the lesions.
+- Robotic capsules encountering lesions: Investigating the use of AI and the dynamic responses of a self-propelled robotic capsule as it travels through the bowel and encounters lesions, with the aim of detecting malignant transformation.

-• Micro-particles in blood channels: Exploring the power AI and the nonlinear behaviour of micro-particles in blood channels that are in close proximity to cancer sites to identify metastasis and other intravascular diseases.
+- Micro-particles in blood channels: Exploring the use of AI and the nonlinear behaviour of microparticles in blood channels, particularly those in close proximity to cancer sites, to identify metastasis and other intravascular diseases.

-• Explainable AI and federated learning in medicine: Explainable AI coupled with federated learning create a framework that supports collaboration and innovation, enabling health institutions to collectively train more generalisable and reliable AI models without compromising individual data security.
+- Explainable AI and federated learning in medicine: Investigating how explainable AI, combined with federated learning, can provide a framework for collaboration and innovation, enabling health institutions to train more generalisable and reliable AI models collectively without compromising data security.

 Collaborations:

-In carrying out my research, Kenneth collaborates closely with Professors and Clinicians the fields of:
+In carrying out his research, Kenneth collaborates closely with Professors and Clinicians in the fields of:

 • Dynamics and control,